Doodle fiction uses simple drawings for storytelling, while graphic novels blend intricate art and text for complex narratives.

 Table of Contents Hide What is cataloguing?What is classification?Main differences between cataloguing…

-What is the difference between synopsis and summary?
+What is the difference between science fiction and dystopian fiction?